Cardiff Castle: 15th–16th centuries

-Cardiff Castle remained in the hands of Richard's son, Henry and Henry's daughter, Anne until 1449.
+Cardiff Castle remained in the hands of Richard's son Henry and Henry's daughter Anne until 1449.
 When Anne died, it passed by marriage to Richard Neville, who held it until his death in 1471 during the period of civil strife known as the Wars of the Roses.
 As the conflict progressed and political fortunes rose and fell, the castle passed from George, the Duke of Clarence, to Richard, Duke of Gloucester, to Jasper Tudor, the Duke of Bedford, back to Richard Neville's wife Anne, back to Jasper and finally to Prince Henry, the future Henry VIII.
 The ascension of the Tudor dynasty to the English throne at the end of the wars heralded a change in the way Wales was administered.
 The Tudors were Welsh in origin, and their rule eased hostilities between the Welsh and English.
 As a result, defensive castles became less important.
 In 1495 Henry VII formally revoked the Marcher territory status of Cardiff Castle and the surrounding territories, bringing them under normal English law as the County of Glamorgan.

 The Crown leased the castle to Charles Somerset in 1513; Charles used it while he was living in Cardiff.
 In 1550 William Herbert, later the Earl of Pembroke, then bought Cardiff Castle and the surrounding estates from Edward VI.
 The outer bailey contained a range of buildings at this time, and extensive building work was carried out during the century.
 The Shire Hall had been built in the outer bailey, forming part of a walled complex of buildings that included the lodgings for the traditional twelve holders of castle-guard lands.
 The outer bailey also included orchards, gardens and a chapel.
 The castle continued to be used to detain criminals during the 16th century, with the Black Tower being used as a prison to hold them; the heretic Thomas Capper was burnt at the castle on the orders of Henry VIII.
 The visiting antiquarian John Leland described the keep as "a great thing and strong, but now in some ruine", but the Black Tower was considered to be in good repair.
-In the inner bailey, the Herberts built an Elizabethan extension to the north end of the main range, with large windows looking onto a new northern garden; the southern garden was replaced by a kitchen garden.
+In the inner bailey, the Herberts built an Elizabethan extension to the north end of the main lodgings, with large windows looking onto a new northern garden; the southern garden was replaced by a kitchen garden.